A Retirement Gift for Women Who are Solo Agers

 "When it comes to aging, you can't count on your children, especially if you don't have any.
 But help is on the way.” ―Harry R. Moody, Ph.D., retired Vice President for Academic Affairs, AARP

-#1 Best Seller in Aging, Gerontology, and Volunteer Work.
-Wall Street Journal Best Books of 2018 on Aging Well ─ Over Fifty, Retiring and Childless?
+Wall Street Journal Best Books of 2018 on Aging Well

-Retirement and good living: With a compelling and readable style, Geber takes her readers on a journey, starting with the choice for childlessness and why so many boomers were able to make that decision.
-She then reviews the role of adult children in an aging parent’s world and suggests ways in which Solo Agers can mitigate the absence of adult children by relationship building and rigorous planning for their future.
-Geber shares her expertise on what constitutes a fulfilling older life and how Solo Agers can maximize their opportunities for financial security, physical health, meaning and purpose in the second half of life and, finally, planning for the end game.
+A Happy retirement gift for women―and men.
+With a compelling and readable style, Geber takes her Solo Ager readers on a journey toward happy retirement, starting with the choice to be childless and why so many boomers were able to make that decision.
+Through stories and narrative, she explores housing choices, relationships, and building a support system.
+Geber shares her expertise on what constitutes a fulfilling older life and how Solo Agers can maximize their opportunities for financial security, physical health, meaning and purpose in the second half of life.

-- different levels of care and independence
+- Levels of care and independence

-- who to talk to about legal and financial decisions
+- Legal and financial decisions

 If you have read Who Will Take Care of Me When I'm Old?, Aging Alone, or The Ultimate Retirement Guide for 50+ by Suze Orman, you will love Essential Retirement Planning for Solo Agers.